310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Subaru %}
-Yeah, but we're idols too, so I dunno about that~

-Anyway, I wanna eat dinner at home with my mom, so I’ll just order a drink.
+Yeah, but we're idols too, so I dunno about that~ Anyway, I wanna eat dinner at home with my mom, so I’ll just order a drink.
 {% endbubble %}

 {% bubble Mao %}
-Right, then I’ll get a dessert… It’s pretty hot, so ice-cream sounds good right now.
+Right, then I’ll get a dessert.
+It’s pretty hot, so ice-cream sounds good right now.
 {% endbubble %}

 {% bubble Chiaki %}